Rama Tirtha: Biography

 He always referred to himself in the third person, which is a common spiritual practice in Hinduism in order to detach oneself from Ego.

-Although upon his return to India in 1904 large audiences initially attended his lectures, he completely withdrew from public life in 1906 and moved to the foothills of the Himalaya, where he prepared to write a book giving a systematic presentation of practical Vedanta.
+Although upon his return to India in 1904 large audiences initially attended his lectures, he completely withdrew from public life in 1906.
+As he suffered ill health, he moved to the foothills of the Himalaya and settled at Vasishtha Ashram near Rishikesh.
+Here he prepared to write a book giving a systematic presentation of practical Vedanta.
 Tirtha died on 17 October 1906 (Deepawali Vikram Samvat 1963), and the book was never finished.
+His lectures and writing have been published as In Wood of God-Relization in 7 Volumes by Swami Rama Tirtha Pratisthan.

 Many believe he did not die but gave up his body to the river Ganges.

 A significant prediction made by Swami Rama Tirtha for future India is quoted in Shiv R. Jhawar's book, Building a Noble World.
-Rama Tirtha predicted: “After Japan, China will rise and gain prosperity and strength.
-After China, the sun of prosperity and learning will again smile at India.”
+Rama Tirtha predicted: "After Japan, China will rise and gain prosperity and strength.
+After China, the sun of prosperity and learning will again smile at India."